awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between your VPC and the internet\.

 An internet gateway serves two purposes: to provide a target in your VPC route tables for internet\-routable traffic, and to perform network address translation \(NAT\) for instances that have been assigned public IPv4 addresses\.
-For more information, see [Enabling internet access](#vpc-igw-internet-access)\.
+For more information, see [Enable internet access](#vpc-igw-internet-access)\.

 An internet gateway supports IPv4 and IPv6 traffic\.
 It does not cause availability risks or bandwidth constraints on your network traffic\.
 There's no additional charge for having an internet gateway in your account\.

-## Enabling internet access<a name="vpc-igw-internet-access"></a>
+## Enable internet access<a name="vpc-igw-internet-access"></a>

 To enable access to or from the internet for instances in a subnet in a VPC, you must do the following\.
 + Create an internet gateway and attach it to your VPC\.